 Keep It Simple: Foods To Avoid

-4. Refined Grains– These, unlike whole grains, have been stripped of much of their fiber and nutrients.
-You want to avoid white rice, and enriched flour products, which are found in many pastas, breads, bagels, and baked goods.
+These, unlike whole grains, have been stripped of much of their fiber and nutrients.
+You want to avoid white rice, and enriched flour products, which are found in many kinds of pasta, breads, bagels, and baked goods.

 Keep It simple: Foods To Indulge In

-3. Whole grains– There are a variety of whole grains that you can enjoy.
+There are a variety of whole grains that you can enjoy.
 The list is vast so I would recommend that you “Google” whole grains.
-I purchased my at a whole food store.
+I purchased mine at a whole food store.
 Such things as quinoa, brown rice, amaranth, millet, spelt, and whole oats.

 About RESPeRATE – Lower High Blood Pressure Naturally.